Jiahui-Feng/jiahui-feng.github.io/_pages/about.md

 Statistical Properties of Weak Horseshoes and Billiards: I plan to study the decay of correlations, limit theorems, and thermodynamic formalism for weak horseshoe examples and billiard systems.
 This includes analyzing how boundary geometry affects the statistical laws of motion in billiard models.

-This is a link for my website in Chinese [Academic Pages](https://faculty.bjtu.edu.cn/9890/).
+This is the link to my Chinese version personal homepage [Academic Pages](https://faculty.bjtu.edu.cn/9890/).

 You can find my CV here: [Jiahui Feng's Curriculum Vitae](../assets/CV_Jiahui FENG(Visiting).pdf).